To Re-Invent Oneself: Is Plastic Surgery Art?

 The Impact of Body Modifications: But what about body modifications intended to challenge conventional beauty norms?
 ORLAN’s art explores the notion of anti-beauty as a form of social commentary.
 In her piece “The Madness of Seeing,” she deliberately deforms herself in order to recreate herself, delving into meta-meta-meta territory.
 According to ORLAN, both versions of herself—the pre-surgery and post-surgery—exist as the same person, yet they coexist in our memories.
 This brings to mind the philosophical puzzle of the ship of Theseus: How many parts of a person can be replaced before they can no longer be considered the same person?
 There is no definitive answer to this question, but ORLAN’s art raises a fundamental query: To what extent does our physical body define our identity?

-The book “ORLAN: A hybrid body of artworks” relates body modifications with self-determination.
-The artwork “ORLAN gives birth to herself“ addresses a newfound freedom through technology.
-The artist writes: “To place oneself outside of oneself [in order] to become oneself.”
-Plastic surgery could be considered the truest form of self-expression.
-Ever since the age of plastic surgery, our values, personalities, status and ideals can be reflected onto our bodies.
-We become artist and artwork in one.
-ORLAN explains: “I have made myself both an object and a subject: I have searched for a certain flexibility in identity in order to reinvent myself.”
+The book “ORLAN: A Hybrid Body of Artworks” explores the connection between body modifications and self-determination.
+In her artwork “ORLAN Gives Birth to Herself,” she embraces newfound freedom through technology.
+She writes, “To place oneself outside of oneself [in order] to become oneself.”
+In this context, plastic surgery can be seen as the purest form of self-expression.
+Since the advent of plastic surgery, our values, personalities, status, and ideals have been reflected in our physical bodies.
+We become both artist and artwork, continuously reinventing ourselves.
+ORLAN explains, “I have made myself both an object and a subject: I have searched for a certain flexibility in identity in order to reinvent myself.”